lealceldeiro/gems/JavaConcurrencyInPractice/Chapter4/README.md

 If the components of our class are already thread-safe, _sometimes_ we need to add an additional layer of thread safety, but _not always_.

 ### 4.3.2 Independent state variables

+We can delegate thread safety to more than one underlying state variable as long as those underlying state variables are _independent_, meaning that the composite class does not impose any invariants involving the multiple state variables.

+### 4.3.3 When delegation fails